|

 hills above Saratoga on the slopes of El Sereno Open Space Preserve.

 The trail is landscaped on both sides as it approaches the Monroe Trailhead.
 This is the end of Saratoga Creek as it drains into the San Tomas Aquino Creek channel.
 At the south end of the parking lot is a drinking fountain and the entrance to the trail.
 This is the large parking lot at the Monroe Street Staging Area.
-There is a series of interpretive
+There is a series of

 signs arranced in a semi-circle at the Monroe Street bridge.
 This type